mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ### Gripper Design
 ---
-We found limited resources on vacuum cup design, so we began by replicating common vacuum cups used in factory automation and iterated from there.
+We found limited resources on vacuum cup design, so we began by replicating common vacuum cups used in factory automation and iterated from there to meet our needs.

-Through several rounds of testing, we found that the optimal design for holding a large cup of liquid was a cup with a large area, no bellows and a thick base to ensure little flexing while holding.
+Through several rounds of testing, we found that the optimal design for holding a mixing cup of liquid was a vacuum cup with a large area, no bellows and a thick base to ensure little flexing while holding.

 The current design is 3D printed using Flexible 80A resin on a Form 4 printer, though we also experimented with urethane casting during development.